lavollmer/productlist/README.md

 # Product List with Cart Website Laura Dev

 This project involved working on a product list and cart functionality with ReactJS, Vite and TailwindCSS.
-Throughout the process, I worked on various key features such a cart functionality component, order confirmation, a add to cart function with correct quantities and much more.
+Throughout the process, I worked on various key features such a cart functionality component, order confirmation, mobile responsiveness, hover and focus state and  a add to cart function with correct quantities,

 ## Table of contents